-Approximately 55% of net patient service revenue is from participation in the Medicare and state-sponsored Medicaid programs for the year ended December 31, 2017.
+Approximately 55% of net patient service revenue is from participation in the Medicare and state-sponsored Medicaid programs for each of the years ended December 31, 2018 and 2017.
 Laws and regulations governing the Medicare and Medicaid programs are complex and subject to interpretation and change.
 As a result, it is reasonably possible that recorded estimates will change materially in the near term.

 The long-term care operations of the Hospital qualify for supplemental Medicaid payments through the Upper Payment Limit (UPL) program.
 The UPL is established to pay qualifying providers the difference between what Medicare would have paid and what Medicaid actually paid.
 The UPL is distributed through an intergovernmental transfer (IGT) arrangement.
 The Hospital is responsible for funding the IGT for the long-term care operations.
 Revenue associated with the UPL program is recorded net of IGT payments made to the program and are included in net patient service revenue.
-The Hospital recognized approximately \$407,000 related to this supplemental payment program for the year ended December 31, 2017.
+The Hospital recognized approximately \$492,000 and \$407,000 related to this supplemental payment program for the years ended December 31, 2018 and 2017, respectively.